Letter of Resignation as a Director

 In the first paragraph, on line 1, delete the words “and employee” if the director was not an employee or is not also resigning as an employee at the same time.
 On lines 2 and 3, keep the option that applies and delete the one that does not, as to when this resignation takes effect: immediately or at the end of the next board meeting.

-If the director is not an employee, delete the reference to this on lines 3 and 4 of the second paragraph.
+If the director is not an employee, delete the reference to this.
+See lines 3 and 4 of the second paragraph.

 Once the director has signed the deed, it should be dated on the top of the page (with the date he signed it or a later date, but not an earlier date).
 The director should keep a copy of the signed deed and give the original to the company.
 The company should then register the director’s resignation in the usual fashion at Companies House using form TM01 (in a printed form or online).